 Paul’s primary research focus lies is the physical activity levels and behaviours of children and young people; he is specifically interested in the built, natural, and social environmental determinants of this health behaviour.

 Alognside Dr Anne Martin, Paul co-leads a program of work evaluating the impact of attending nature nurseries on the health and wellbeing of young children, their parents, nursery staff, and their wider communities.

 Please check Google Scholar where full details of Paul’s publication history can be found.

-Research Interests: Physical activity and health, physical activity in young people, children and adolescents, walkability, physical activity policy.
+Research Interests: Physical activity and health, physical activity in young people, nature nurseries, children and adolescents, walkability, physical activity policy.

-Current research topics: Population physical activity levels, environmental determinants of physical activity, GPS and GIS analysis.
+Current research topics: Population physical activity levels, environmental determinants of physical activity, Complex intervention evaluation, GPS and GIS analysis.

 Grants and Awards listed are those received whilst working with the University of Glasgow.

 2020 - 2021